 - Shop Around: Talk to a few lenders to determine who’s offering the best rates before committing.

 - Get Your Credit in Good Shape: The better your credit score is the less interest you will pay.
 It’s a good idea to get your credit in good shape even talking to a lender.
-You can do this by looking over your credit report and making sure there are no errors that may be bringing your score down.
+You can do this by reviewing your credit report and making sure there are no errors that may bring your score down.
 If you find errors, contact credit bureaus to have them removed.
 You should also pay off any outstanding debts if possible.

 - See if You are Eligible for Special Programs: Your state may have special programs that make home-buying more affordable.
 These programs may provide assistance that can help with down payments and lower interest rates.
 Find out if you are eligible to cash in on the reduced rates they offer.